gsidh761/packman/README.md

 1. Download Packman from Github
 2. Run `./packman install [package_name]`
-3. Run `./packman global` to run any installed packages from anywhere (Optional)
+3. Run `./packman global` to run any installed packages from anywhere (Optional/Required Only Once)

 **Run Packages:**
 1. Run the package using `~/rpm/usr/local/bin/[package_name]`